Mirage-Zero-Nine/SVM-Spam-SMS-classifier/README.md

 # SVM-Spam-SMS-classifier

 ## Introduction
-This repo is an implementation of SVM (Support Vector Machine) classifier.
-And a Naive Bayes classifier is included as a comparison, too.
+This repo is an implementation of SVM (Support Vector Machine) classifier to classify spam message and ham message.
+Also, a Naive Bayes classifier is included as a comparison.

 This classifier contains the model training process, hence it will take some time to train the model for classification.